COVID-19 pandemic dependent care reimbursement program

 These real world example scenarios can help you understand what's considered an eligible expense and what is not and may help answer your questions.

 To receive reimbursement of dependent care expenses you'll need to complete the online form below.

 Before you submit ...

 Be sure to read the full program policy to verify eligibility requirements and program rules, including making sure your expenses are eligible for reimbursement.
 You'll be required to answer the questions on the form to certify your compliance with the program rules.
 These real world examples may also help you understand what's eligible for reimbursement and what is not.

 The reimbursement form will allow you to upload a copy of the bills and/or receipts for your eligible dependent care expenses.
 A receipt can include a canceled check or an invoice/receipt from electronic payment systems such as PayPal, Venmo or Zelle.

 Reimbursement requests will be processed once a month and are paid through your regularly scheduled paycheck.

 - Because these reimbursements can only be processed via your paycheck, you must be on the U.S.-payroll at the time of payment to be reimbursed.

 - Please allow 6-8 weeks for the reimbursement to appear on your paycheck.
-Please note that reimbursements may currently take longer as payroll is working through a very high volume of payment processing needs due to Transformation and other special enterprise support initiatives.
+Please note that reimbursements may currently take longer as payroll is working through a very high volume of payment processing needs due to enterprise support initiatives.
 Thank you for your patience.